Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/handler-guide/index.md

 #### Request Review

-- Select this to notify the designated Reviewer (e.g. the organisation Owner in LDaCA REMS, who may also be the data steward) that the application needs to be reviewed.
+- Select this to notify the designated Reviewer (e.g. the organisation Owner in LDaCA REMS, who may also be the {{< glossary_link display="data steward" id="data-steward" >}}) that the application needs to be reviewed.

 {{< image Src="/user-guides/rems/Handler-RequestReview.png" Alt="REMS: Application Request Review" Desc="REMS: Application Request Review" Title="REMS: Application Request Review" Ref="LDaCA" >}}